 Condoms are highly effective at preventing the transmission of HIV and other STIs — but they only work if they’re used correctly.

-To use a condom effectively, always start to use it prior to sexual contact because bacteria and viruses can be transmitted through pre-ejaculate and vaginal fluid.
-Make sure only to use water-based lubricants with a condom.
-Oil-based lubricants can weaken latex and cause the condom to break.
+Using incorrect lubrication can also render a condom ineffective.
+Make sure to only use water-based lubricants with a condom.
+Oil-based lubricants can weaken latex and cause a condom to break.

 If a person is engaging in different types of sex — such as anal, vaginal, and oral sex — it’s important that they use a new condom for each activity to prevent the transmission of viruses and bacteria.

 Sex without condoms increases the chances of STI transmission between partners.
 For some couples, pregnancy is also possible when having condomless sex.

 People can reduce their possible exposure to STIs by using condoms consistently during all sexual encounters.

 It also helps to get tested for STIs before sex with each new partner.
 A doctor or other healthcare professional can provide guidance about how often to get tested for STIs.